9991426/nike-scraper/README.md

 ![Screenshot of Nike shoes](img/nikeshoes.png)

 Tragically, they were unavailable.
-In an era when so many sellers offer to notify buyers when items are back in stock, Nike did not provide - and stil has not provided - such an option.
+In an era when so many sellers offer to notify buyers when items are back in stock, Nike did not provide - and still has not provided - such an option.
 Thus, during a stale summer break, I created this program to assist me.